malim

 A Python-based penetration testing tool designed to scan and identify vulnerabilities in Model Context Protocol (MCP) servers.

-A comprehensive security testing framework for Model Context Protocol (MCP) servers, designed to detect vulnerabilities through automated sandboxing and active probing.
+Automated security testing framework for Model Context Protocol (MCP) servers, detecting RCE, path traversal, prompt injection, and protocol vulnerabilities.